jonathansapp08/secrethitler/README.md

 # secrethitler
-Online version of the popular board game, Secret Hitler.
+Online version of the popular board Board, Secret Hitler.